JuliaPolyhedra/Polyhedra.jl/docs/src/optimization.md

 \end{align*}
 ```

-has `LPHRepresentation` as a corresponding H-representation.
+has `LPHRep` as a corresponding H-representation.
-A JuMP model can be converted to this representation using `LPHRepresentation(m)`.
+A JuMP model can be converted to this representation using `LPHRep(m)`.